List of Neighbours characters introduced in 2024: Rhett Norman

 Rhett Norman, played by Liam Maguire, made his first appearance on 18 July 2024.
 Rhett initially appears as a real estate agent hired by Toadie Rebecchi (Ryan Moloney) to manage the tenancy of his business, Sonya's Nursery.
 Maguire continued filming as Rhett and reappears in October 2024.
 Sam Warner from Digital Spy reported that writers were making Rhett a potential love interest for Aaron Brennan (Matt Wilson).
 When Aaron struggles to find a final dancer for his dance troupe, Boylesque - he enlists Leo Tanaka's (Tim Kano) help and they ask Rhett.
 He agrees but takes an interest in Aaron, which Leo informs Aaron about.
 Warner added that Rhett's romantic interest becomes apparent once he begins rehearsing with Aaron.
 In a backstage video, Maguire revealed that he was "incredibly excited" to be in the storyline.
 Though he was "a little bit nervous" of the choreography, adding "I'm not much of a dancer."
 Chloe Timms from Inside Soap revealed that Rhett would romantically pursue Aaron but is initially rejected.
 Timms added that Aaron is reluctant because of his experiences with his previous love interest, Logan Shembri (Matthew Backer).

+Rhett was written out of Neighbours as part of Aaron's departure storyline following Wilson's exit from the series.
+Their departure scenes were broadcast in September 2025.
+They feature Rhett and Aaron moving to Adelaide.
+Maguire and Wilson reprised their roles for the show's final episodes.